 Whether you are looking for something in the middle of all the action, or a quirky rooftop cocktail bar, there are so many hotels to enjoy in the Auckland region.
 There is something to suit the weekend warriors, those looking for a spot of romance or families looking to get away.
-Plus, there are some great offers available for a limited time, with up to $100 off* your room stay, food & beverage, and more.(T&C's apply).

 Winter in Auckland is boasting some unmissable events.
 Whether you want to feed your belly at Auckland's Restaurant Month or reignite your senses at Elemental AKL, there is always something happening.
 There are many other events including Matariki, Girl From The North Country, Auckland Fried Chicken Festival, Ancient Greeks: Athletes, Warriors and Heroes, Billie Eilish and more.

 Auckland is a shopping paradise.
 Home to world-class boutiques, department stores and modern shopping malls, you can find your favourite New Zealand designer items, international fashion brands and local arts and crafts.
 From Louis Vuitton and Jimmy Choo (Westfield Newmarket) to Kate Sylvester and Elle + Riley Cashmere (Commercial Bay) there is a boutique to suit, whatever your style.
 If you’re looking for a bargain, or a pre-loved piece, be sure to check out the op-shops along K'Road and on High Street and outlets such as Dress Smart in Onehunga.